4/21/2022

 Chief Commercial Officer

-Andreas I am happy to sort of talk to you about our partnership and about ViaPlay.
-So a couple of things here.
-You mentioned to churn price and cost and what our objective is.
-And clearly as Kjell pointed out if you look at the Swedish business the TV side has been forming a drag for quite a while and I think we clearly also stated in capital markets already last year that we clearly intend to stabilize this business by basically driving quite a lot of innovation revitalization throughout the product line.
-In January we announced that we are rebranding our streaming offer in preparation of this and we are also following moves.
-And ViaPlay is in that sense a first quite substantial move.
-The key for us therefore is to basically stabilize our business not only on the DTV side as you can already see in our results today but across the whole category.
-So we should be able to offset the continued decline on DTV going forward with the move we can do here with ViaPlay.
-And basically if you look at the new packages that we've been announcing and you relate that to the old packages we have put a lot of value in these packages but at the same time we're rising our prices between you know 50 and 60 sec across the board on all these packages.
-And we do intend to roll all of our DTV linear base onto these packages in the period May, June and July that has already been announced and customers have been informed.
-So that will I believe drive quite an extent of stabilization and that to me is the first thing you know tick in the box.
-And the way the cost will develop, Andreas to give you a view, it will develop as the business and customers pick up the service so it's to a high degree variable.
-And what we expect going forward is more innovation to come because the world is moving on to streaming.
-But as you may have seen also with the Netflix announcement we see that there's maturity in the streaming business and we do believe that operators have a very well chosen position for you know for bundling and buying through buying your streaming package through an operator.
-And that I think will come much more to the forefront and I believe we will position that because the choice in the market is just too large for consumers with the number with the value with the with the S-FOD stacking you see and therefore the choices consumers are starting to make.
-So the combination of having Teletoo having an integrated streaming service that has a lot of continent value in it we believe is quite a nice proposition for the market.
+Andreas, I'm happy to talk to you about our partnership and about Viaplay.
+A couple of things here.
+You mentioned churn, price and cost and what our objective is.
+And clearly, as Shell pointed out, if you look at the Swedish business, the TV side has been forming a drag for quite a while.
+And I think we clearly also stated in Capital Markets Day already last year that we clearly intend to stabilize this business by basically driving quite a lot of innovation revitalization throughout the product line.
+In January we announced that we are rebranding our streaming offer in preparation of this and following moves.
+And Viaplay is in that sense a first quite substantial move.
+The key for us therefore is to basically stabilize our business not only on the DTV side as you can already see in our results today, but across the whole category. we should be able to offset the continued decline on DTD going forward with the move we can do here with Viaplay.
+And basically, if you look at the new packages that we've been announcing and you relate that to the old packages, we have put a lot of value in these packages, but at the same time, we're rising our prices between 50 and 60 sec across the board on all these packages.
+And we do intend... to roll all of our DTV linear base onto these packages in the period May, June, and July.
+That has already been announced, and customers have been informed.
+So that will, I believe, drive quite an extent of stabilization.
+And that, to me, is the first tick in the box.
+And the way the cost will develop, Andres, to give you a view, it will develop as the business and customers pick up the service.
+It's to a high degree variable.
+What we expect going forward is more innovation to come because the world is moving on to streaming.
+But as you may have seen also with the Netflix announcement, we see that there's maturity in the streaming business.
+And we do believe that operators have a very well-chosen position for bundling and buying through, buying your streaming package through an operator.
+And that, I think, will come much more to the forefront.
+And I believe we're well positioned there because the choice in the market is just too large for consumers with the SVOD stacking you see, and therefore the choices consumers are starting to make.
+So the combination of having Tele2, having an integrated streaming service that has a lot of content and value in it, we believe is quite a nice proposition for the market.
+Thanks a lot.

 speaker